Skip to Main Content

 • translating the data.
 This means putting the data into a form that the chosen analysis program can understand or making the data understandable by a human analyst.
 The data may also be input into a spreadsheet or another data organization and analysis tool.

-• converting raw information, such as interviews or survey results into raw data that may then be processed further
+• converting the data.
+If the data was stored as raw information, such as interviews or survey results, the information must be converted into raw data that may then be processed further

 Metadata Standards and Technical Aspects